adam-p/yesterday-i-learned/random.md

 1. (Local law) Your car's insurance is tied to you.
 Lending it to a friend who crashes it means an increase in your premium.
 1. Both ["bury the lead"](http://en.wiktionary.org/wiki/bury_the_lead) and "bury the lede" are used.
 There is no clear answer.
 1. "GILDAN Ultra Cotton (TM) Heavyweight" is the most comfortable T-shirt in the whole wide world.
+1. [AK-74](http://www.diffen.com/difference/AK-47_vs_AK-74) has better recoil handling, shoots farther, and has less spread.
+For no reason, then, should it be produced less frequently than the AK-47.
+1. [Foglights are not so much designed to assist the driver's vision in the car which has them on, but rather to make that car more visible to other road users](http://www.bigfooty.com/forum/threads/foglights-why-on-earth-is-it-illegal-to-use-them.700813/).
+They are only to be used in adverse weather conditions, such as heavy rain or fog, and presumably, snow.
+1. They are called "semi trucks" because it is a shortened version of "semi-trailer truck."
+A "semi-trailer" is actually just the trailer, but it is a trailer that only has wheels on one end...otherwise it would be a wagon.
+So the thing you call a semi, is actually a tractor, but refers to a trailer.
+    * Truck = tractor.
+    * Trailer = Wagon = wheels on both ends.
+    * Semi-Trailer = wheels on one end.
+    * Semi-Truck = tractor that pulls semi-trailers.
+    Just like how Fire Trucks have ladders, but Fire Engines do not.
+1. On Walmart promoting bumping up the minimum wage: Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
+Longer-term the lack of competition helps their bottom-line.
+1. When a person is near death, saliva accumulate near the throat, making noises known as the [death rattle](http://en.wikipedia.org/wiki/Death_rattle).
+1. In Jesus' times, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine."
+The act of Jesus conjuring good wine when everyone is already drunk made him "the ultimate bro".
+(John 2:9-10)
+1. Facebook has clauses in their open source software that [make their usage completely useless](https://news.ycombinator.com/item?id=8901357).
+1. "Safety is no accident" is technically correct.
+1. [Porsche SE owns Volkswagen AG owns Porsche AG](https://www.reddit.com/r/TopGear/comments/2xagsn/a_garage_full_of_volkswagens/).
+Therefore, while "Volkswagan owns Porsche", Porsche (SE) has 51% of VW's voting rights, and hence, ownership.
+1. [Opossums](http://en.wikipedia.org/wiki/Opossum) have a remarkably robust immune system, and show partial or total immunity to the venom of rattlesnakes, cottonmouths, and other pit vipers.
+Opossums are about eight times less likely to carry rabies than wild dogs, and about one in eight hundred opossums is infected with this virus.

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html